awsdocs/nice-dcv-admin-guide/doc_source/managing-session-perms.md

 Revokes all permissions for the session\.

 **\-\-file**
 Specifies the path to a custom permissions file\.
 If the specified file is empty, all permissions are revoked\.
-For more information about creating a custom permissions file, see [Working with Permissions Files](security-authorization-file-create.md)\.
+For more information about creating a custom permissions file, see [Working with permissions files](security-authorization-file-create.md)\.

 ## Examples<a name="session-perms-example"></a>